codyaverett/memento/personal/job-hunting/Federal-reserve-bank-topics.md

 ### 1-2 years of experience with ETL or data processing/integration using tools such as Apache Spark, PySpark, Pandas, Parquet, Amazon EMR, Databricks, Informatica, Oracle Data Integrator, SQL Server Integration Services, or similar platforms or vendor tools
 - Past 3 years I've been using Microsoft SSIS (SQL Server Integration Services)
-- Used apache Spark to ingest various kafka topics
+- Used apache Spark [[pyspark reference]] to ingest various kafka topics

 ### 1-2 years developing applications using an Object/Relational Mapper, Django ORM (preferred), Hibernate, Entity Framework.
 - We made our own ORM in typescript to help us query data from our SQL Server instances